aucker/clox/doc/Garbage-Collection.md

 Instead, we'll create a separate worklist to keep track of all of the gray objects.
 When an object turns gray, in addition to setting the mark field we'll also add it to the worklist.

+### *Processing gray objects*

+OK, now when we're done marking the roots, we have both set a bunch of fields and filled our work list with objects to chew through.
+It's time for the next phase.